 Although we do not currently intend to do so, we may seek to raise additional capital through the sale of equity securities.
 Sales of a substantial number of shares of Class A Common Stock in the public market, including resales by our stockholders, could occur at any time.
 Such sales, or the perception in the market that such sales could occur, could result in a significant decline in the public trading price of the Class A Common Stock.
-Such a decline could adversely affect our ability to sell equity securities or the price at which we are able to sell equity securities and generally make it more difficult for us to raise additional capital through the sale of equity securities.
+Such a decline could adversely affect our ability to sell equity securities and generally make it more difficult for us to raise additional capital through the sale of equity securities.
 See "Risk Factors - Risks Related to Ownership of the Offered Securities - Future sales, or the perception of future sales, by the Company or its stockholders in the public market could cause the market price for the Class A Common Stock to decline" in the Registration Statement.